Ardoch Algonquin First Nation

-The Ardoch Algonquin community is a member of the Indigenous Services Circle of the Kingston Frontenac Lennox & Addington Children and Youth Planning Committee, together with the city of Kingston, Queen's University and the Métis Nation of Ontario.
 As non-status Indians (not recognized as an Indian Band by the federal Indian Act or any provincial government) Ardoch members are sometimes involved in intra-community politics.

 History

 In 1844, land was reserved for their use at Bobs Lake, but it was destroyed by illegal logging and later subject to settlement.

 In the 1930s, the Government of Canada set up a reserve at Golden Lake and gave status to those living there (Algonquins of Pikwàkanagàn First Nation).
 Ardoch Algonquins were encouraged to abandon their lands, and move to Golden Lake.

 In the summer of 1981, the Ardoch Algonquin blockaded a commercial rice-harvesting venture to protect what they saw as their territory and their manoomin (wild rice) which grows in the Mississippi river nearby.
 At the end of August, the community was raided by the police, and many protesters were arrested.
 Although the blockade ended, the rice-harvesting venture stopped, and no further attempts to claim it have been made.

 More recently, Ardoch Algonquin and Shabot Obaadjiwan blocked access to a prospective uranium mining site, near Sharbot Lake, Ontario, on traditional Ardoch territory.
 Frontenac Ventures Corporation, the company which wishes to do uranium drilling tests, sought injunctions against the leaders of the protest.
 A Supreme Court of Canada ruling insists that provincial governments are legally obliged to consult with First Nations communities prior to any economic activity on land they have claimed, the Ontario Provincial Government began negotiations with Frontenac Ventures.